 The statement of revenues, expenses and changes in net assets reports the changes in net assets.
 This change in net assets is important because it tells the reader that, for the School as a whole, the financial position of the School has improved or diminished.
 The causes of this change may be the result of many factors, some financial, some not.

 Hamilton County

 Management's Discussion and Analysis

 For the Year Ended June 30, 2012

 (Unaudited)

 Financial Analysis

-Table 1 provides a summary of the School's net assets at June 30, 2012 compared with June 30, 2011.
+Table 1 provides a summary of the School's net assets at June 30, 2012.